olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

     - Calculate the percentage of total sales contributed by each region
     - Identfy products with no sales in the last quarter
-3. Using PowerBI: Create a dashboard that visualizes the insights found in Excel and SQL.The dashboard should include a Sales Overview,Top-Performance products and Regional breakdown.
+3. Using PowerBI: Create a dashboard that visualizes the insights found in Excel and SQL.The dashboard should include
+   - Sales Overview
+   - Top-Performance products and
+   - Regional breakdown.
 ---
 ### DATA ANALYSIS
- This is where i used pivot tables to calculate the Total Sales for each category of products, Region,Month and other interesting reports were created.
+ This is where i used pivot tables to calculate the Total Sales for each category of products, Region and Month.
+ Other interesting reports were also created.
     Diagram of the pivot tables together with the chart

  The Sales table was imported into SQL Management Studio were some queries were executed in order to get some ananlysis.
  DIAGRAM

 The table was then imported into PowerBI desktop for analysis.I transformed the Data in Power Query,checked for column quality,distribution, profile and Data types.
   Diagram of the Table imported

 Several expressions and functions were made to arrive at a desired KPI or metrics. which are:
   - Top-Selling Products
   - Regional Performance
   - Monthly Sales Trends and
   - insights Analysis

 ---
-### DATA MODELLING
- Tables were automatically joined together by creating relationship with them, PowerBI does this intelligently.To get specific insights and information,i had to create other relationship and measures.
- Diagram
- Automated Model                                    Recreated Model

 ### DATA VISUALIZATION
+---
+### INSIGHTS(ANALYSIS)
+ - There is a positve trends of sales going upwards and increasing especially in second month which is February 2024 with the total sales of 298800.
+ - The

 ### RECOMMENDATION